-Large burden of dependency and toxicity worldwide stems from both legitimate and recreational ingestion of amphetamine and its derivatives by nearly 36 million users annually.
+Amphetamine overdose represents a large burden of dependency and toxicity worldwide, stemming from both legitimate and recreational ingestion of amphetamine and its derivatives by nearly 36 million users annually.

 Overdose and toxicity strike inconsistently among new, occasional, chronic, and binge users.
 Intentional overdose is also encountered.

 Tachycardia, hyperthermia, volume depletion, agitation, seizures, and rhabdomyolysis are sentinel findings.
-Diagnosis facilitated by high index of suspicion and urine amphetamine screening.
+Diagnosis is facilitated by a high index of suspicion and urine amphetamine screening.

 Treatment is initiated before receiving laboratory results.
 Hyperthermia often requires close monitoring and pharmacotherapy appropriate to an intensive care setting.